 So, to mitigate tracking all of that, you’ll need an outdoor carpet or campsite mat.
 And really, they don’t have to be ugly to be functional.
 Throw a little color and design down to brighten up your campsite!

-Check out each of these campsite mats below for more info:
+Check out these campsite mats:

 The focal point of any campsite is typically the picnic table.
 It’s where we gather for meals, morning coffee chats, children’s crafts and board games.

 So, why not decorate your table with an interesting centerpiece or arrangement?
 (We’ll get to that later)

 In addition to your campsite picnic table, you’ll want some other tables to make your outdoor living space efficient and more comfortable.